MicrosoftDocs/windows-ai-docs/docs/custom-operators.md

 | [MLOperatorSchemaDescription](custom-operators/MLOperatorSchemaDescription.md) | Description of a custom operator schema used to register that schema. |
 | [MLOperatorSchemaEdgeDescription](custom-operators/MLOperatorSchemaEdgeDescription.md) | Specifies information about an input or output edge of an operator. |
 | [MLOperatorSetId](custom-operators/MLOperatorSetId.md) | Specifies the identity of an operator set. |

-### IMLOperatorKernelFactory interface

-Implemented by the author of a custom operator kernel to create instances of that kernel.

 #### CreateKernel method